debezium/debezium/CONTRIBUTE.md

 * One feature/change per PR
 * No changes to code not directly related to your change (e.g. no formatting changes or refactoring to existing code, if you want to refactor/improve existing code that's a separate discussion and separate JIRA issue)
 * New/changed features have been documented
-* A full build completes succesfully
+* A full build completes successfully
 * Do a rebase on upstream `master`